corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/jira-setup.md

 {{< note >}}
 These fields are global and applicable to both CSR and CRR projects.
-Screen selection (see snippets below) alows for field assignment to a specific project.
+Screen selection (see snippets below) allows for field assignment to a specific project.

 {{< /note >}}